Where would you like to go?

 Founded in 1914 by the present owners grandfather Thomas Groocock, Padders is still a family owned and run business with the same values and standards that the Padders' brand is famous for.
 Our greatest assets are our Padders' People, who have a passion and dedication to delivering the very best.
-Our vision, inspired by the values and standards established in 1914, is to produce high quality leather shoes that don't compromise comfort for style.
+Our vision, inspired by the values and standards established in 1914, is to produce high quality shoes that don't compromise comfort for style.
 We pride ourselves on our quality and customer service and are committed to delighting our customers.

 Stepping back through the decades - a stroll through Padders' past.

 Northamptonshire has always been at the heart of the British Footwear Industry, plentiful in the raw materials - water, wood and livestock needed in the manufacture of shoes.
 Most of the towns had shoe factories and it was not uncommon to have several, providing employment to whole families for generations.

 The Groocock family, already experienced retailers, owning a General store in Rothwell since 1905, founded their own footwear manufacturing company in 1914.
 Thomas Groocock was the founder of T.Groocock & Co (Rothwell) Ltd, making traditional welted shoes.

 In 1922 the company expanded into a larger factory, and by 1939 the company was doing its bit for the war effort, making army boots and 'utility' men's shoes.